February 28, 2019

 Anorexia, bulimia and even binge eating are perhaps the eating disorders that come to mind for most people.
 But there are other, lesser-known categories, including something called diabulimia.

-Diabulimia is a “media-coined” term that refers to an eating disorder involving a person with diabetes — typically Type 1 diabetes — who purposefully restricts insulin in order to lose weight.
-Medical professionals, however, use the term ED-DMT1, Eating Disorder-Diabetes Mellitus Type 1, which is used to refer to any type of eating disorder involving Type 1 diabetes, according to the National Eating Disorders Association.
+Diabulimia is the popular (and unofficial) eating disorder term for when person with diabetes — typically Type 1 diabetes — deliberately restrict their insulin intake in order to lose weight. according to the National Eating Disorders Association.

-Insulin shuttles glucose into your cells, which then burn it for fuel or store it as fat.
-Without insulin, as is the case with Type 1 diabetes, glucose can’t reach the cells, and it simply floats in the bloodstream unused.
-Excess glucose, when built up, can quickly damage blood vessels throughout the body and wreak havoc on organs.
+Insulin is vital in getting glucose into your cells, which then burn it for fuel.
+Without insulin, as is the case with Type 1 diabetes, glucose can’t get to cells, and instead stays in the bloodstream unused.
+Too much glucose and you quickly have damaged blood vessels and organs.

-Once diagnosed, people with Type 1 diabetes must take insulin in the form of medication to help regulate their blood sugar.
-Proper doses of insulin spare the kidneys from being overworked and protect the rest of the body from harm.
-It also prevents the rapid weight loss that is one symptom of the untreated disease, per Everyday Health.
+Once diagnosed, people with Type 1 diabetes must take insulin medication to help regulate their blood sugar.
+Insulin not only protects the kidneys and the rest of the body from harm, it also prevents the rapid weight loss that is one symptom of the disease, per Everyday Health.

-Those with diabulimia may underdose their insulin or skip it altogether.
-Then, blood sugar rises and the kidneys dispose of the excess glucose in urine, Dr. Susan Herzlinger, a specialist in eating disorders in people with diabetes, told HEALTH:
+Those with diabulimia may underdose their insulin or skip it altogether., forcing the body to use fat to support the brain’s functioning, Dr. Susan Herzlinger, a specialist in eating disorders in people with diabetes, told HEALTH:

-Skipping insulin is listed as a purging behavior in the current American Psychiatric Association Diagnostic and Statistical Manual of Mental Disorders (DSM-5), and more and more health professionals who regularly treat people with diabetes are aware of the condition.
+Skipping insulin is now listed as a purging behavior in the current American Psychiatric Association Diagnostic and Statistical Manual of Mental Disorders (DSM-5), and more and more health professionals who treat people with diabetes are aware of the problem.